qualcomm/Startup-Demos/CV_VR/IoT-Robotics/people_detection/README.md

 ![N|Solid](Images/rb3_gen2_verify_pulgin.png)

-## 2.5 Transferring Installers to the Target Device
+## 7. Transferring Installers to Target Device

 The purpose of this step is to transfer the compiled application and plugin installers from the host machine to the target RB3 Gen2 device using the scp.
 This ensures that the necessary files are available on the target device for installation and execution.